 Black Howler Monkey

-What life is like I honestly don’t know how to answer this question without writing a book.
+I honestly don’t know how to answer this question without writing a book.
 I live in the middle of the jungle, part of the village of Scotland Halfmoon, part of The Community Baboon Sanctuary on the Belize River in the District of Belize.
-We are central north and about a 45-60 minute drive from Belize City.
+We are in the central north part of the country and about a 45-60 minute drive from Belize City.

 Boa Constrictors